-- Serve as a cultural ambassador and help participants acclimate to life in the San Francisco Bay Area.
+- Serve as a cultural ambassador and help participants acclimate to life in the San Francisco Bay Area or Chicago

-- Join a dynamic, supportive network of more than 300 Bay Area TechWomen mentor alumnae; and
+- Join a dynamic, supportive network of more than 1000 TechWomen mentor alumnae

 What is a Cultural Mentor?

-- Outdoors: e.g. hiking, camping, picnics, visits to the beach, neighborhood walks
+- Outdoors: e.g. hiking, camping, picnics, visits to the beach and neighborhood walks.

-- Professional Enrichment: e.g. networking events, speaker series, panels, young professional meetups
+- Professional Enrichment: e.g. networking events, speaker series, panels and young professional meetups.

-- Arts: e.g. theater, dance and music performances, art galleries, museums
+- Arts: e.g. theater, dance and music performances, art galleries and museums.

-- Culinary Excursions: e.g. Off the Grid, tasting new cuisines, Ghirardelli Square
+- Culinary Excursions: e.g. tasting new cuisines, facilitating new culinary experiences.

 What will a Cultural Mentor do?

-Cultural Mentors are responsible for planning and providing cultural immersion opportunities for Emerging Leaders.
-To facilitate this, Cultural Mentors and their activity groups prepare a calendar of weeknight and weekend events/activities for small groups of Emerging Leaders.
-Throughout the program, Cultural Mentors will facilitate these events and are also encouraged to plan additional informal activities that support Emerging Leaders to gain the most from their experience in the Bay Area.
+Cultural Mentors will work with their group to plan and provide cultural immersion opportunities for Emerging Leaders.
+To facilitate this, the Cultural Mentors pairs prepare and facilitate 2-3 weeknight and weekend events and activities for small groups of Emerging Leaders throughout the program.
+Cultural Mentors are also encouraged to plan additional informal activities that support Emerging Leaders in gaining the most from their experience in the United States.

 What is the time commitment?

-Serving as a Cultural Mentor requires considerable time commitment during the fall program and beyond.
-Mentors agree to commit approximately 10 to 15 hours of preparation prior to the beginning of the program.
-Preparatory activities will include the orientation, meetings with activity groups, and individual coordination of activities.
+Serving as a Cultural Mentor requires a considerable time commitment before and during the fall program, including planning and coordinating events with your group in September and October.
+Mentors agree to commit approximately 5 hours of preparation prior to the beginning of the program.
+Preparatory activities include the Cultural Mentor orientation, meetings with activity groups and individual coordination of activities.